 HireVue interviews might seem very intimidating at first and many job applicants desperately search around Google for "(company name) HireVue questions" in a futile attempt to find what's going to be asked and then memorize answers.

-Well, I'm here to tell you that is possible the worst way to prep for a HireVue!
+Well, I'm here to tell you that is possibly the worst way to prep for a HireVue!

 After reading this article, if you want to practice answering HireVue questions, Voomer is a great free resource.